andykimstar/ImAndyKim/README.md

     *   length - specifies a margin in px, pt, cm, etc.
     *   % - specifies a margin in % of the width of the containing element
     *   inherit - specifies that the margin should be inherited from the parent element

+* [``` padding ```]  -  A 'padding' define generate space around an element's content, inside of any defined borders.
+  * [``` padding-top ```]  -  A sets the top margin of an element
+  * [``` padding-bottom ```]  -  A sets the bottom margin of an element
+  * [``` padding-left ```]  -  A sets the right margin of an element
+  * [``` padding-right ```]  -  A sets the left margin of an element
+  * Properties
+    *   length - specifies a margin in px, pt, cm, etc.
+    *   % - specifies a margin in % of the width of the containing element
+    *   inherit - specifies that the margin should be inherited from the parent element

+* [``` box-sizing ```]  -  A 'box-sizing' define allows to include the padding and border in an element's total width and height
+  * Properties
+    *  border-box - A element, padding and border are included in the width and height

+* [``` font-family ```]  -  A 'font-family' define specific the font for an element.
+Can have multiple fonts spaced with comma.
+If first is not supported it will move to the next.

+* [``` font-size ```]  -  A 'font-size' define specific the font size for an element.
+  * Properties
+    *   px - pixels
+    *   em - This unit is relative to the font size of the parent element.
+    *   rem - This unit is relative to the font size of the root HTML element.
+    *   % - This unit is relative to the font size of the parent element

+* [``` font-weight ```]  -  A 'font-weight' define how thick or thin characters in text should be displayed.
+  * Properties
+    *   normal - Defines normal character.
+Default.
+    *   bold - Defines thick character.
+    *   bolder - Defines thicker character.
+    *   lighter - Defines lighter character.
+    *   NUMBER - Defines character (100 - 900).
+400 == Normal / 700 == Bold
+    *   initial - Defines the property to its default value.
+    *   inherit - Defines inherits the property from its parent element.